22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 Welcome bonus

-The headline offer is a 100% welcome bonus up to 200 CAD on your first deposit.
-In practice, the site matches your qualifying deposit dollar-for-dollar to a maximum of 200 CAD, giving you extra funds to get started across the sportsbook.
+The verified offer is a 100% welcome bonus up to 200 CAD on your first deposit.
+Match a qualifying deposit and 22Bet doubles it, capped at 200 CAD in bonus funds.

 Casino bonus